 How to Increase Leptin Sensitivity: 5 Strategies

 - Load up on anti-inflammatory polyphenols.
 Dietary phytonutrients are important health-promoting compounds in plant foods.
 While it’s been known for quite some time that diets high in fruits, vegetables, and other phytonutrient-rich plant foods (such as tea and certain spices) are linked to decreased obesity, researchers are beginning to tease out which phytonutrients seem to have the biggest impact and to understand why.
 Many phytochemicals directly decrease inflammation within the brain and throughout the body.
-Among them, certain phytonutrients from a large group called polyphenols stand out as being especially important for weight regulation through their ability to decrease inflammation and increase leptin sensitivity.13 Some of the polyphenols that can directly decrease hypothalamic inflammation and/or increase leptin sensitivity include curcumin from the spice turmeric14,15, anthocyanidins and other polyphenols in blueberries16 and plums17, resveratrol from red grapes18, and catechins and other polyphenols in green tea19 and yerba mate20 (a South American tea).
+Among them, certain phytonutrients from a large group called polyphenols stand out as being especially important for weight regulation through their ability to decrease inflammation and increase leptin sensitivity.
+Some of the polyphenols that can directly decrease hypothalamic inflammation and/or increase leptin sensitivity include curcumin from the spice turmeric[14,15], anthocyanidins and other polyphenols in blueberries and plums, resveratrol from red grapes, and catechins and other polyphenols in green tea and yerba mate (a South American tea).
 Given the wide variety of polyphenols in plant foods, there are likely hundreds more polyphenol-rich foods that affect leptin sensitivity.
 For this reason, one of the most important things you can do is to eat a wide variety of fruits, vegetables, herbs, and spices, including blueberries, plums, red grapes or red wine, turmeric, and green tea or yerba mate in your regular diet as often as possible.
 (Polyphenols also lower blood pressure.
 Read more in Polyphenol Benefits: Antioxidant, Anti-Inflammatory, Blood Vessel Dilator.)

 Treating Leptin Resistance